-- 24.4.1 Where the Board decides to use the risk pooling schemes administered by the NHS Litigation Authority the Executive Director of Finance, Performance and Estates shall ensure that the arrangements entered into are appropriate and complementary to the risk management programme.
-The Executive Director Finance, Performance and Estates shall ensure that documented procedures cover these arrangements.
-Where the Board decides not to use the risk pooling schemes administered by the NHS Litigation Authority for one or other of the risks covered by the schemes, the Director of Finance shall ensure that the Board is informed of the nature and extent of the risks that are self-insured as a result of this decision.
-The Director of Finance, Performance and Estates will draw up formal documented procedures for the management of any claims arising from third parties and payments in respect of losses which will not be reimbursed. - 24.4.2 All the risk pooling schemes require Scheme members to make some contribution to the settlement of claims (the 'deductible').
-The Executive Director of Finance, Performance and Estates should ensure documented procedures also cover the management of claims and payments below the deductible in each case.
+- 24.4.1 Where the Board decides to use the risk pooling schemes administered by the NHS Litigation Authority the Chief Finance Officer shall ensure that the arrangements entered into are appropriate and complementary to the risk management programme.
+The Chief Finance Officer shall ensure that documented procedures cover these arrangements.
+Where the Board decides not to use the risk pooling schemes administered by the NHS Litigation Authority for one or other of the risks covered by the schemes, the Chief Finance Officer shall ensure that the Board is informed of the nature and extent of the risks that are self-insured as a result of this decision.
+The Chief Finance Officer will draw up formal documented procedures for the management of any claims arising from third parties and payments in respect of losses which will not be reimbursed. - 24.4.2 All the risk pooling schemes require Scheme members to make some contribution to the settlement of claims (the 'deductible').
+The Chief Finance Officer should ensure documented procedures also cover the management of claims and payments below the deductible in each case.